pigstake/my-11ty-folio/posts/teachers-pay-teachers-standards.md

 layout: layouts/work.njk
 ---
 <h3>Summary</h3>
-<p>Teachers Pay Teachers (TPT) operated a two-sided marketplace in which teachers buy and sell teaching materials.
+<p>Teachers Pay Teachers (TPT) provides a two-sided marketplace in which teachers buy and sell teaching materials.
 A few months before I joined, TPT launched a B2B service, selling subscriptions to schools.
 These schools must meet specific curriculum standards.
 Teachers, therefore, must use teaching materials that meet those curriculum standards.</p>
 <p>The purpose of this work was to allow teachers to more easily find material that meets their school‘s curriculum standards.</p>

 <h3>Work artifacts</h3>